 Windswept, the fortified and whitewashed coastal city of Essaouira has long been a magnet for travelers, musicians and those looking for an escape from the hectic pace of life in other Moroccan cities.
 Jimi Hendrix stayed here for several weeks in 1969, as did Bob Marley about a year later, when the city provided a countercultural refuge for hippies.
 Although Essaouira has become popular over the years, it remains wonderfully untouched.
-The tranquil medina - a UNESCO World Heritage Site - is entirely for walking and souls are a pleasure to explore.
+The tranquil medina - a UNESCO World Heritage Site - is entirely for walking.
+Souls are a pleasure to explore.

 Casablanca is probably the most famous Moroccan city, competing only with Marrakesh.
-But put aside your thoughts on Ingrid Bergman and Humphrey Bogart - this is a vibrant, breathtaking city that will draw you to your heart.
+But put aside your thoughts on Ingrid Bergman and Humphrey Bogart - this is a vibrant, breathtaking city what will draw you to your heart.
 It is a cosmopolitan place full of art galleries, quality restaurants, top fashion designers and top nightlife.
 At the same time, it is full of remarkable architecture, such as the Hassan II Mosque and Mahkama du Pacha.
 You can spend time and money in the old medina or in the giant shopping center, which is the largest in Africa.
-Casablanca is a cultural tradition, a progressive city that welcomes visitors with open arms.
+Casablanca has a cultural tradition, a progressive city that welcomes visitors with open arms.

 Beaches in Agadir